dfinity/ic-hs/README.md

 ic-ref: a IC reference implementation
 -------------------------------------

-The `ic-ref` binary is a partial implementation of the external interface of the DFINITY Internet Computer, as specified in the [Interface Spec].
+The `ic-ref` binary is a partial implementation of the external interface of the Internet Computer, as specified in the [Interface Spec].

 [Interface Spec]: https://sdk.dfinity.org/docs/interface-spec/index.html